 The Israelis now turn their attention to PLO and Syrian forces inside West Beirut, laying siege to the city for 70 days.
 With the assistance of their Phalangist allies, the Israelis hope to drive the PLO out of West Beirut and reunite the capital.

-Beginning on 21 August and ending on 1 September approximately 8,000 Palestinian guerrillas, 2,600 PLA regulars, and 3,600 Syrian troops leave West Beirut for Cyprus, Tunisia and Syria.
+Beginning on 21 August and ending on 1 September approximately 8,000 Palestinian guerrillas, 2,600 Palestine Liberation Army (PLA) regulars, and 3,600 Syrian troops leave West Beirut for Cyprus, Tunisia and Syria.

 However, the Israelis are not convinced that all PLO guerrillas have left the city.
 They estimate that about 2,000 remain in Palestinian refugee camps in West Beirut, along with a large cache of arms.

-Meanwhile, on 23 August the Phalange Party leader Bashir Gemayel is elected president of Lebanon.
+Meanwhile, Phalange Party leader Bashir Gemayel is elected president of Lebanon on 23 August.
 Gemayel has the backing of the Israelis.

 Three weeks later, on Tuesday, 14 September, Gemayel dies along with 26 others when a bomb levels the Phalange Party offices in Ashrafieh in East Beirut.
 Initially it is thought that a Palestinian had planted the bomb.
 Eventually a Lebanese Christian Maronite and alleged Syrian agent is identified as the assassin.
 Hobeika is later accused by his former security chief, Robert Hatem, of conspiring in Gemayel's assassination in order to serve Syrian interests.